farukeryilmaz/bytepack/README.md

 // Default endianness is big-endian (network byte order).
 // little-endian configuration: `bytepack::binary_stream<std::endian::little>`
-bytepack::binary_stream serializationStream(64); // 64 is the buffer size in bytes
+// You can also supply your own buffer to serialize onto. bytepack::binary_stream serializationStream(64); // 64 is the buffer size in bytes

 sensorData.serialize(serializationStream);